 - Defamation cases

 - Negligent supervision or appraisal processes

-EPLI is usually written on a claim-made basis.
-This means that the policy only pays for the claims made in the coverage period.
-If an incident happened in the coverage period, but the claim request was made later, the policy will not cover the losses.
+EPLI is usually written on a claims-made basis, which means that the policy only covers claims made while the policy is in effect and if the event in question occurred while the policy was in effect.
+If an incident happened in the coverage period, but the claim was made after the coverage period had ended, the policy will not cover the losses.

 The standard exclusions of EPLI are:

 - Punitive damages: Covering punitive damages is prohibited by law in some states.
-Legal Information Institute states that the court gives a verdict of punitive damage in only about 5% of its judgments.
+Additionally, the Legal Information Institute states that the court gives a verdict of punitive damage in only about 5% of its judgments.